15 Types of Glands in Human Body & their Functions

 Adrenal cortex and medulla (image by estrellamountain.edu)

-A pair of glands is located each on the top of a kidney.
-As shown in the image above, it basically is a dual gland.
+A pair of glands are located on the top of each kidney.

-The adrenal Cortex portion secretes glucocorticoids and mineralocorticoids.
+The adrenal cortex portion secretes glucocorticoids and mineralocorticoids.

 The adrenal medulla portion secretes nor-adrenalin.
 This is one of the neurotransmitters and is called a flight or fight hormone.